The Nikon Z 800mm f/6.3 VR S is a smaller, lighter, more affordable super-tele

 The Z 800mm is dust- and moisture-sealed.
 Nikon

 With dimensions of 15.2-inches in length and 5.6-inches in diameter, the 800mm f/6.3 is very close to the same length as the 400mm f/2.8, but about 0.6-inches slimmer.
-Nikon has included all of the gaskets and seals you’d expect to repel dust, dirt, and moisture, and the magnesium-alloy barrel has been designed to keep the of gravity as close as possible to the camera body, allowing quicker acceleration for smoother panning.
+Nikon has included all of the gaskets and seals you’d expect to repel dust, dirt, and moisture, and the magnesium-alloy barrel has been designed to keep the center of gravity as close as possible to the camera body, allowing quicker acceleration for smoother panning.

-As well as a manual focus ring, the Z 800mm f/6.3 is absolutely packed with external controls.
-These include a customizable L-Fn button on the side of the barrel near the lens mount, and four buttons spaced at 90-degree intervals near the front of the lens that serve as customizable L-Fn2 buttons.
+As well as a manual ring, the Z 800mm f/6.3 is absolutely packed with external controls.
+These include a customizable L-Fn button on the side of the barrel near the lens mount, and buttons spaced at 90-degree intervals near the front of the lens that serve as customizable L-Fn2 buttons.

 There are also focus mode and limiter switches alongside the L-Fn button.
 A clickless control ring in front of the focus ring, meanwhile, can control aperture, ISO sensitivity or exposure compensation.